 - 1½ cups all-purpose flour

-- 2 teaspoon baking powder
+- 2 teaspoons baking powder

 - ½ teaspoon kosher salt

-- 1 cup yogurt or sour cream
+- 1 cup sour cream (can sub greek yogurt)

 - 1 cup sugar